Extra Hikes And Things To Do In Machu Picchu

 Llactapata Ruins (View point to Machu Picchu)

-LLACTAPATA RUINS In the Quechua language, Llaqta means place (village, town, city, country, nation), pata means elevated placed above a bank (of a river), shore, pronounced ‘yakta-pahta’, is an archaeological site about 5km (3.1 mi) west of Machu Picchu.
-The complex is located in the Cusco Region Santa Teresa District
+LLACTAPATA RUINS is Quechua, Llaqta means place (village, town, city, country, nation), pata means elevated place above a bank (of a river), pronounced ‘yakta-pahta’.
+This is an archaeological site about 5km (3.1 mi) west of Machu Picchu.
+The complex is located in the Cusco Region Santa Teresa District, and can be accessed on the Salkantay Trek (ask at the time of booking)

 Information about the Sun Gate

-The Sun Gate or Intipunku is made of steps that makes believe that these were some kind of control gate for the people who enter and go out of the Machu Picchu Sanctuary.
-Is one of the most important archeological constructions that connects with Machu Picchu, is dedicated also to
+The Sun Gate or Intipunku is made of steps that makes archeologists believe that this were some kind of control gate for the people who enter and leave Machu Picchu.
+It is one of the most important archeological constructions that connects with Machu Picchu.
+Unfortunately, after COVID, the Sun Gate can only be accessed by those doing the Inca Trail.

 Information about the Inka Bridge at Machu Picchu

-INCA BRIDGE The trail to the Inca Bridge wraps around the backside of a mountain in the opposite direction of the Machu Picchu ruins.
-A special ticket is not needed to walk the path, although daily traffic to the Inca Bridge is documented.
-Each visitor must have entrence ticket for circuit
+The trail to the Inca Bridge wraps around the backside of a mountain in the opposite direction of the Machu Picchu ruins.
+A special ticket is needed to walk the path, and daily traffic to the Inca Bridge is documented.
+This is a fantastic way to see another side of Machu Picchu, and since not many people come here, to get a little time away from the crowds.

 Hike up to the Putucusi Mountain